American-Capstones/TAMU-Spring-2023/README.md

 If you encounter any issues while using the plugin, please report them on the [GitHub issue tracker](https://github.com/American-Capstones/TAMU-Spring-2023/issues).
 When submitting an issue, please include a clear description of the problem, any steps needed to reproduce it, and any relevant error messages.

-We welcome feedback and are committed to making the dependabot-dashboard plugin the best it can be!
+We welcome feedback and are committed to making the dependabot-dashboard plugin the best it can be!!!